 Factors Influencing Your Hairdo’s Longevity and Appeal

-Beyond the initial styling, several factors contribute to how well your professional wedding hairstyle holds up throughout the day.
+Beyond the initial styling, several factors, such as the quality of products used and hair type, also contribute to how well your professional wedding hairstyle holds up throughout the day.

 Weather Considerations: Humidity, Wind, and Heat